cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

 cf create-shared-domain apps.identity --enforce-access-rules --scope space
 ```

-With shared routes, callers from any participating space (i.e., any space that has an app mapped to the route) are allowed.
+With `scope: space`, callers must be from the same space as the selected backend.
+See [Scope Evaluation and Shared Routes](#scope-evaluation-and-shared-routes) for behavior when a route spans multiple spaces.

 #### CF App-to-App Routing (Any Authenticated Caller)